alustan/alustan/quick-setup.md

 - fork and clone `https://github.com/alustan/alustan.git`

-- Enable `github codespace` either in the browser or locally in `vscode`
+- Enable and load `github codespace` either in the browser or locally in `vscode`

+> This will use `.devcontainer` configuration

 - Copy `.env.example` to `.env` and provide necessary `env` variables